-The DuncanSensei Japanese page has been created by Steven Duncan, a Japanese teacher at two Catholic primary schools in South Australia.
+The DuncanSensei Japanese page was originally created by Steven Duncan; formally a Japanese teacher at two Catholic primary schools in South Australia.

-The aim of the DuncanSensei page is to collate and display interesting and age appropriate news articles about happenings going on in Japan and other relevant stories, while also providing a student-run blog where by Duncan Sensei’s students are able to login and post their own blog posts whilst being protected behind a passworded system.
-The idea being that the blog will eventually provide a valuable insight into what is being taught during Japanese classes for parents and to showcase interesting events happening in Japan.
+The aim of the DuncanSensei page is to collate and display interesting and age appropriate news articles about happenings going on in Japan and other relevant stories.
+In the past it alsoo provided a student-run blog where by Duncan Sensei’s students were able to login and post their own blog posts whilst being protected behind a passworded system.
+The idea being that the blog would eventually provide a valuable insight into what is being taught during Japanese classes for parents and to showcase interesting events happening in Japan.

 About Steven Duncan, developer of DuncanSensei.com